Biologically plausible single-layer networks for nonnegative independent component analysis: Review of prior work

 For the second step, Pehlevan et al.~\cite{pehlevan2017blind} introduce the following Nonnegative Similarity Matching (NSM) objective:

-where $\R_+^{d\times T}$ denotes the set of $d\times T$ matrices with nonnegative entries.
-The objective minimizes the mismatch between similarities of the nonnegative outputs $\Y$ and the noncentered whitened mixtures $\H$ (as measured by inner products).
-As shown in \cite{pehlevan2017blind}, any orthogonal transformation of $\H$ to the nonnegative orthant, which corresponds to a permutation of the original sources, is a solution of the NSM objective \eqref{eq:nsmH}.
+The objective minimizes the mismatch between similarities of the nonnegative outputs $\Z$ and the noncentered whitened mixtures $\Y$ (as measured by inner products).
+As shown in \cite{pehlevan2017blind}, any orthogonal transformation of $\Y$ to the nonnegative orthant, which corresponds to a permutation of the original sources, is a solution of the NSM objective \eqref{eq:nsmH}.

-From objectives \eqref{eq:smXH} and \eqref{eq:nsmH}, Pehlevan et al.~\cite{pehlevan2017blind} derive a 2-step algorithm for NICA that can be implemented in a 2-layer neural network, consisting of at least $2d$ neurons in the whitening layer and $d$ neurons in the rotation layer, that operates in the online setting, uses local learning rules, and whose rotation layer has nonnegative neuronal outputs.
+From objectives \eqref{eq:smXH} and \eqref{eq:nsmH}, Pehlevan et al.~\cite{pehlevan2017blind} derive a 2-step algorithm for NICA that can be implemented in a 2-layer neural network that operates in the online setting, uses local learning rules, and whose rotation layer has nonnegative neuronal outputs.